udhayprakash/GoLangMaterial/11_File_Operations/00_File_Operations/00-fileops-cheat-sheet.md

     when opening file with os.OpenFile, flags control how the file behaves.

+ 	// Exactly one of O_RDONLY, O_WRONLY, or O_RDWR must be specified.
     os.O_RDONLY             open the file read only
     os.O_WRONGLY            open the file write only
     os.O_RDWR               open the file read write

-    os.O_APPEND             append data to the file when writing os.O_CREATE             create a new file if none exists os.O_EXCL               used with O_CREATE, file must not exit
+    // The remaining values may be or'ed in to control behavior. os.O_APPEND             append data to the file when writing os.O_CREATE             create a new file if none exists os.O_EXCL               used with O_CREATE, file must not exit